mikeshardmind/wakfu-utils/readme.md

 - Better support for stat minimums (ie. optimizing fire res specifically for ALS Gerbean s8)
 - ~~a nice GUI (there are too many cli flags...).~~ [wakforge.org](https://github.com/Tmktahu/wakforge)
 - Floating stat points that can be allocated by the solver.
-- Weighting res based on enchanemtent system (l.ong term goal)
+- Weighting res based on enchanemtent system (long term goal)

 ### Quick notes on current optimization strategy